bonyuta0204/New250/EssayOutline.md

 ## Canadian Foreign Policy and Africa's Diaspora: Slippery Slope or Opportunity Unrealized? by David Carment et al.
 Canada has no activities engaging with African Diasporas.
 Engaging with diasporas may have a good effect to politics, but there is chance that new Canadian bring their homeground issue to Canada.
 This chapter discusses potential of diasporas.

-whether or not diasporas are effective for development in  their home country and peace is largely depend on policy of the home country.
-When the policies accept diasporas to invest on important sector of their country, diasporas tend to have good effect on home country

 Diasporas can stimulate trade, also, they can give an aid by remittances.
 And Diasporas utilize host countries freedom to lobby for political aim which does not necessarily conflict with host countries.

+Canada has to set ground rules for diaspora lobbying or for engaging diaspora in their host states. (no rules in current situation.)

+#### Role of Policy
+whether or not diasporas are effective for development in  their home country and peace is largely depend on policy of the home country.
+When the policies accept diasporas to invest on important sector of their country, diasporas tend to have good effect on home country by lowring the transaction fee, diaspora can stimulate trade between host and home countries.

+bankikng and investment sector are important for overcoming obstacles for transfer.

+#### Canada as coutry of immigrant
+African-Canadian population is Canada's fastest growing ethinic minority.
+The third largest minority group in Canada.
 ### Example of somalia
 diaspora from somalia contribute to their country a lot.
 But, they tend to unemployed due to discrimination, barrier of language and so on.
 This leads to possibilities that unemployed Somali diasporas go back to terrorists or gang.